 Journalists are transcribing machines.

 Once they’ve covered an interview, the next thing they do is to transcribe their audio file into text.
 And then go on to edit and polish the content for the audience.
-Unfortunately, there is a tool journalist is rarely using in their work.
+Unfortunately, there is a tool journalist is rarely using in their work, and of course, they do not use entry level transcription jobs to get the best results.

 They spend the entire day battling to transcribe a piece of audio content.